yukihirop/sit/docs/perfect-example/example.md

 ### Setting user.name and user.email

-By setting hoge and fuga, you can see who committed, etc., and the log will be meaningful.
+By setting `user.name` and `user.email`, you can see who committed, etc., and the log will be meaningful.

 There are `global` settings and `local` settings, but here we set them `local`.